PSDTools/PHS-Map-old/README.md

 # Original code for PHS Map.

-A website is a map of the school!
+A website that is a map of the school!

 ## Created by